 It's quick and easy!
 Register to vote 24/7 on the Colorado Secretary of State's Voter Registration web page here until October 26.
 After that, go to a voter service and polling center to register in person.

 Need to Update Your Voter Information?

-It only takes a few minutes to update your voter registration information online 24/7 on the Colorado Secretary of State's Voter Registration web page here before ballots are mailed out the week of October 9.
-Look for the Manage My Registration section.
+It only takes a few minutes to update your voter registration information online 24/7 on the Colorado Secretary of State's Voter Registration web page here until October 26.
+After that, go to a voter service and polling center to update your voter registration information in person.

 Need to Verify Your Voter Registration?

 Want to be sure that your voter registration is active and your information is up-to-date?
-You can check quickly 24/7 on the Colorado Secretary of State's Voter Registration web page here before ballots are mailed out the week of October 9.
+You can check quickly 24/7 on the Colorado Secretary of State's Voter Registration web page here.
 Look for the Manage My Registration section.